 (3) Are you a student in SoC?
 If not, do you have a minor in CS?

 (4) Is there any other special reason that you should be accepted to cs2020?

 CG1102, CG1103, CS1020, CS1020E, CS2010, CS1102, CS1102C, CS1102S

 Advice from previous students

-At the end of last year, I asked students to provide advice for future CS2020 students.
-Here is a selection of their responses:
+At the end of every year, I asked students to provide advice for future CS2020 students.
+Here is a selection of prior responses: